EvanatorM/WillowVox-Engine/README.md

 This branch is a project template.
 To create a project using WillowVox Engine, simply download the code in this branch and follow the instructions below.

+## Using this template
+To use this template, go into CMakeLists.txt and find and replace all instances of 'MyApp' with your application name.

+You should also replace the 'MyProject' namespace name and the 'MyApp' class name in main.cpp.

+To change the name of the window, you can change the 'appWindowName' variable near the top of main.cpp.

+All official engine modules are in the cmake/modules.cmake file under the comment that says "Engine Modules".
+You can uncomment any modules you intend to use for your project.

 ## Building

 <details>